Toktom/SoundPressureLevelCalculatorScript/README.md

-# SoundPressureLevelCalculatorScript
+# Sound Pressure Level Calculator Script

-A Equivalent Sound Pressure Level Calculator
+A Script made in Python that can calculate the Equivalent Sound Pressure Level given a number of values entered.